Server data from the Official MCP Registry

 required review evidence is missing for that session (for example

 wallet_review_contract_emit_missing).
-When account-bound DeepBook swap
+When an account-bound supported swap

 review completes local transaction material, digest binding, object ownership,